mig-hub/unitsy/README.md

 ```

 In order to run tests, you have to use `unitsy_run` in your main function
 for each test.
+This will print a message for each failed test prepended
+with the file name, the line number and the function name.
+Then you can
-Then you can use the values collected in the `unitsy` object
-to build your report.
+use the values collected in the `unitsy` object to build your final report.

 ```c
 int main(int argc, const char *argv[]) {